Salty fans, hot Yankees greet Astros in return to Bronx

 LeMahieu was credited with a single and an RBI, and one of the runs was unearned.
 Stanton made it 7-3 when he scored LeMahieu with a single.

-The Yankees have won 9 of 12 and improved to 15-14, their first time over .500 since they were 3-2.
+The Yankees have won nine of 12 and improved to 15-14, their first time over .500 since they were 3-2.
 Lucas Luetge (2-0) pitched a scoreless sixth and was credited with the win.

 Brandon Bielak (1-1) took the loss.

-New York players and coaches downplayed any lingering bitterness toward Houston ahead of this series, but their supporters in the pandemic-limited crowd of 10,850 had no such filter.
+New York players and coaches downplayed any lingering bitterness toward Houston ahead of this series, but their supporters had no such filter.

 A Major League Baseball investigation confirmed the Astros stole signs en route to a 2017 World Series title — they beat New York in a seven-game AL Championship Series on the way.
 Manager A.J.
 Hinch and general manager Jeff Luhnow were fired in the fallout.
 Hinch, now managing the Tigers, heard a few boos in his return to Yankee Stadium over the weekend.